koshiroquoc/bikeshare-forecast/README.md

 ### `station_master.parquet`

-Station-level reference table for all cleaned stations, not only the top-200 modeling scope.
+Station-level reference table for all cleaned stations (not only the top-200 scope).

 | Column | Description |
 |---|---|